<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 UpKeep limitations

-• Limited features outside of tracking work orders such as integrations with third-party tools
+• Limited features outside of tracking work orders, such as integrations with third-party tools

 • Some essential features like analytics only available on higher-tier plans